xoofx/Blake3.NET/readme.md

 ## How to Build?

-You need to install the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
+You need to install the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) or latest Visual Studio 2022.
 Then from the root folder:

 ```console
 $ dotnet build src -c Release